PunGy/reroi/README.md

 ### Fluid.derive

-Creates a derived from some other reactive value or even derivation.
+Creates a derivation from some other reactive value or even another derivation.

 The signature is: